MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/acquiring-tokens-interactively.md

 >[!NOTE]
 >To use <xref:Microsoft.Identity.Client.ClientApplicationBase.AcquireTokenSilent(System.Collections.Generic.IEnumerable{System.String},Microsoft.Identity.Client.IAccount)> the developer needs to set up a token cache.
 Without a token cache, the interactive prompt will always be shown, even if the user has previously logged in.
 To learn more about setting up a token cache, refer to [Token cache serialization in MSAL.NET](../../how-to/token-cache-serialization.md).

-## Mandatory parameters
+## Required parameters

-`AcquireTokenInteractive` has only one mandatory parameter - `scopes`, which contains an enumeration of strings that define the scopes for which a token is required.
+<xref:Microsoft.Identity.Client.PublicClientApplication.AcquireTokenInteractive(System.Collections.Generic.IEnumerable{System.String})> has only one required parameter - `scopes`, which contains an enumeration of strings that define the scopes for which a token is required.
 If the token is for Microsoft Graph, the required scopes can be found in the API reference of each Microsoft Graph API in the section named **Permissions**.
 For instance, to [list the user's contacts](/graph/api/user-list-contacts), the `User.Read` and `Contacts.Read` scopes will need to be used.
 For additional information, refer to the [Microsoft Graph permissions reference](/graph/permissions-reference).

 On Android, you also need to specify the parent activity using <xref:Microsoft.Identity.Client.PublicClientApplicationBuilder.WithParentActivityOrWindow(System.Func{System.IntPtr})>, ensuring that the token gets back to the parent activity after the interaction is complete.
 If you don't specify it, an exception will be thrown.